-Galveston Fishing is a recreational activity enjoyed by cultures and people of all ages for many years.
-Galveston Island is a popular fishing destination for fishermen, fisherwomen, and fisherkids!
-There are many “honey-holes” for great fishing year-round down here!
+Fishing in Galveston is a great activity enjoyed by people of all ages and backgrounds.
+The many different fishing spots, variety of fish, and methods of fishing in the area make Galveston Island a popular fishing destination year-round!
 Galveston Island is situated on the Southern Coast of the Gulf of Mexico which is home to a diverse amount of fish!
-With many local bait shops, marinas, rentals, and piers it’s easy to find everything required for a great fishing trip!
-Always remember to fish with a Texas fishing license which is required by Texas Parks and Wildlife – there are outdoor stores where you can purchase short-term, long-term, and even life-long fishing licenses.
-A popular fishing destination for licensing is Academy Sports and Outdoors.
+With many local bait shops, marinas, rentals, and piers, it’s easy to find everything required for a great fishing trip right here on the island.
+Always remember to fish with a Texas fishing license, which is required by Texas Parks and Wildlife – there are plenty of outdoor stores where you can purchase short-term, long-term, and even life-long fishing licenses.
+A popular fishing destination for licensing is Academy Sports and Outdoors, located on Seawall Blvd.

-Galveston has 32 miles of gorgeous coast line and almost all areas are fishing friendly – please make sure to not fish on private property!
+Galveston has 32 miles of gorgeous coast line and almost all areas are fishing friendly, but please make sure to not fish on private property!

 Fishing Piers and Fishing Parks

-Some of the popular fish from these locations are:
+Some of the popular fish in these locations are:

 Red & Black Drum, Speckled & Sand Trout, Flounder, Sting Ray, Black-Tip & Bull & Hammer Head Shark